christophsaffer/stocksvector/README.md

+### Stocksvector

-Stocksvector\n\nA naive project to track, evaluate and analyze stock data
+- A naive project to track, evaluate and analyze stock data